-In both Buddhist and post-Shankara Vedāntic thought there has been a tendency to consider the most extreme form of an entirely passive and pure consciousness — an absolute and permanent emptiness, silence, formlessness — as the highest type of consciousness.
+In both Buddhist and post-Shankara Vedāntic thought there has been a tendency to consider the most extreme form of an entirely passive and pure consciousness — an absolute and permanent emptiness, silence, formlessness — as the highest type of consciousness and source of the most absolute pure bliss.
 Philosophy tends to strive after the impersonal and the abstract, and in a certain sense, this is the legitimate extreme of both.
 But to take psychology (and our human understanding in general) further, we need something more.
 And this brings us to the third pole of our conceptual discussion of consciousness, integral spirituality.

 In the debate about consciousness, the poles of materialism and exclusive spirituality both have their strengths and greatness, but both deny part of reality.
 As quoted earlier, Sri Aurobindo wrote almost a century ago: